Key messages and what to do with them

 Keep it brief, simple and clear.

-You probably don’t want more than five statements as your key messages of you might choose ot organise them into your vision, mission and vlaue (VMV) statements.
+You probably don’t want more than five statements as your key messages of you might choose to organise them into your vision, mission and vlaue (VMV) statements.

 Then what do you do?

-If your key messages work well, you should be able to read them out loud, one after the other, to give that mythical Martian a clear idea of what it will be like to work with you.
+If your key messages work well, you should be able to read them out loud, one after the other.
+They shoudld give that mythical Martian a clear idea of what it will be like to work with you.
 Just like the John Lewis example.

 If you meet someone for the first time, you should be able to remember your messages easily and use them to explain what your business is all about.